-How is it that some coaches, leaders, and yes even project managers can take a rag-tag group and shape them into a high-performing team?
+How do some coaches, leaders, and yes even project managers take a rag-tag group and shape them into a high-performing team?
 How do these individuals secure the physical resources?
 It’s not an accident.
 It starts with a resource management plan.

-The resource management plan is "the component of the project management plan that provides guidance on how project resources should be categorized, allocated, managed, and released.
-It may be divided between the team management plan and physical resource management plan" (PMBOK® Guide—6th Edition, Page 318).
+This plan is "the component of the project management plan that describes how project resources are acquired, allocated, monitored, and controlled" (PMBOK® Guide—7th Edition, Page 186).

 “The cause of almost all relationship difficulties is rooted in conflicting or ambiguous expectations around roles and goals.” —Steven Covey

-If we want to reduce conflict in our projects, it’s critical that we clarify the roles and responsibilities of the team members.
+Want to reduce conflict in your projects?
+It’s critical that we clarify the roles and responsibilities of the team members.
 But how do we do this?
-Project managers can create a responsibility assignment matrix (RAM) that shows resources assigned for each work package.

 Many project managers use a RACI Matrix.

 - Responsible: Who will do the work?
 This may be one or more people.

 - Accountable: Who owns the work?
 There should only be one person assigned per activity.
 This individual should make sure that the required resources are assigned.
 Additionally, this person must sign off or approve when the activity is completed.

 - Consulted: These subject-matter experts are consulted as the activity is performed.